asaah18/markdown-cheat-sheet/README.md

 # Introduction
-This repository contains my markdown cheat sheet which I have learned from [markdowntutorial](https://www.markdowntutorial.com).
+This repository contains an incomplete markdown cheat sheet which I have learned from [markdowntutorial](https://www.markdowntutorial.com).